Aeration vs

 Landscaping

 The answer to 'aeration vs' is that aeration and overseeding are two distinct lawn care practices that serve different purposes.
-Aeration involves punching small holes in the soil to allow air, water, and nutrients to reach the grassroots, while overseeding involves spreading new grass seed over an existing lawn to fill in bare spots and thicken the turf.
+Aeration involves punching small holes in the soil to improve air, water, and nutrient penetration, while overseeding involves spreading grass seed over an existing lawn to fill in bare patches and thicken the turf.

 Sources